stacksjs/stacks/README.md

-# Vue Component Library Starter Kit
+# Stacks Starter Kit

-This is an opinionated Vue Component Library Starter kit to help kick-start development of your next component library.
+This is an opinionated starter kit to help kick-start development of your next monorepo/component library.

 ## 💡 Get Started